TashaStenner/Ship-Destroyer/README.md

 print score to page -- done
-make it replace score number -- done refactor -- done reduce score on click if score hits 0 stay at 0 add more ships & set up same logic with the correct numbers test each type of ship seperately randomise targets if mothership dies first end game show alert when game ends create a reset button to restart game
+make it replace score number -- done refactor -- done reduce score on click -- done if score hits 0 stay at 0 -- done add more ships & set up same logic with the correct numbers -- done test each type of ship seperately -- done randomise targets -- done/ish randomise on each click -- done if mothership dies first end game -- done show alert when game ends -- done remove from array if dead - done create a reset button to restart game

 host site